mskiptr/MrChromebox-website/docs/boot-modes/developer.md

 2. Use the `Volume Up` and `Volume Down` to navigate to "Confirm Enabling Developer Mode", then press `Power` to select it.
 The system should reboot and bring you to the "OS Verification is OFF" screen.

 3. Select "Developer Options", then select "Boot from Internal Disk".

+4. **Do not enable additional debugging features**, even when ChromeOS gives you this option.

+5. Connect to the internet as usual.
+(You will be downloading some files later on.)

 ## Getting a (Root-capable) Shell